music-of-the-ainur/quenya-dsl/README.md

 You can _alias_ using the fully qualified name using ```printDsl(df,true)```, you should turn on in case of name conflict.

-## DLS usage for Json keys containing special characters like spaces ,';', '-' and ':'
+## How to Handle Special Characters like spaces,';','-' and ':'

+Use the literal **``**  to handle special characters, you can also use in the alias statement.
+Example:

 json:
 ```